-Police investigate shooting death on Fairfields Avenue
+Deadly weekend of gun violence results in two deaths, three injuries

 Latest Weather Blog

-BATON ROUGE - A deadly weekend in the capital city continued on Sunday night when a third victim of gun violence was found shot to death in north Baton Rouge, police say.
+BATON ROUGE - A deadly weekend in the capital city continued on Sunday night when the body of a second person, killed by apparent gunshot wounds, was found in north Baton Rouge, police say.

-The body of the deceased individual, whose name has not been released by authorities, was discovered in the 2700 block of Fairfields Avenue, according to a representative with the Baton Rouge Police Department told.
+The body of the deceased individual, whose name has not been released by authorities, was discovered in the 2700 block of Fairfields Avenue, according to a representative with the Baton Rouge Police Department.

 Police say they've launched an investigation into the shooting death.

-On the same day, one person was killed in a shooting at Prescott Road and Beechwood Drive, and a third shooting victim was injured when shots were fired in the 5100 block of Adams Avenue.
+On the same day, another person was killed in a shooting at Prescott Road and Beechwood Drive, and two other incidents involving gun violence were reported.

-At this time, it does not appear that the three incidents were connected.
+The first was a shooting that left one person injured after shots were fired in the 5100 block of Adams Avenue.

+The second shooting, occurring around 10 p.m. at the Sleep Inn Hotel on Plaza Americana Drive, left two people injured.

 Trending News